dsugden/conductr-examples/README.md

 Collection of projects used to demo the features of [Typesafe conductR](http://typesafe.com/products/conductr)

-Currently using  **conductr_1.0.0-b2a_all.deb*
+Currently using  **conductr_1.0.0-b2a_all.deb** .
+You will need the the ConductR Package to run these examples.

+To get a trial: contact [Typesafe](http://typesafe.com/company/contact)

 ##### Build a conductr cluster

 1. Contact typesafe, get a copy of conductr.deb, add it into your clone of this repo
 2. Build cluster with vagrant + ansible in project.
-This vagrant uses a custom base-box... you can use this: https://github.com/dsugden/vagrant-ansible-ubuntu-oracle-java8 to create this box
+  * This vagrant uses a custom base-box... you can use this: https://github.com/dsugden/vagrant-ansible-ubuntu-oracle-java8 to create this box
+  * You can also

 These example projects are using [sbt-conductr](https://github.com/sbt/sbt-typesafe-conductr) 0.25.0